Terrain-following radar: Development in the UK

 The Cornell reports were picked up in the UK where they formed the basis of an emerging concept for a new strike aircraft, which would eventually emerge as the BAC TSR-2.
 The TSR-2 project was officially started with the release of GOR.339 in 1955, and quickly settled on the use of TFR to provide the required low-level performance.
 The Royal Aircraft Establishment built a simulator of the system using discrete electronics that filled a room.

 During this same period, the Royal Air Force was introducing its newest interceptor aircraft, the English Electric Lightning.
 The Lightning was equipped with the world's first airborne monopulse radar, the AIRPASS system developed by Ferranti in Edinburgh.
 In the case of the Lightning, the monopulse signal was used to accurately measure the horizontal angle, in order to allow the AIRPASS computer to plot an efficient intercept course at long range.
 For TFR use, all that had to change was that the antenna would be rotated so it measured the vertical angle instead of horizontal.

 Unsurprisingly, Ferranti won the contract for the radar component sometime in 1957 or 58.
 Shortly after the project started, in 1959 the project lead, Gus Scott, left for Hughes Microcircuits in nearby Glenrothes, and the team was taken over by Greg Stewart and Dick Starling.
 The initial system was built from a surplus AI.23B AIRPASS, and could be mounted to a trailer and towed by a Land Rover for testing.
 A significant issue is that the amount of signal returned varies greatly with the terrain; a building's vertical walls produces a partial corner cube that returns a signal that is about 10 million times stronger than the signal from sand or dry ground.
 To deal with the rapidly changing signals, an automatic gain control with 100 dB of range was developed.

-The radar measures only relative angles in reference to the stabilized boresight line using aircraft instruments, so the aircraft's radio altimeter is used to produce a reference to calculate actual altitudes.
 The beamwidth of the radar was small enough that objects to either side of the aircraft's flight path might be a potential hazard if the aircraft was blown sideways or started a turn close to the object.
 To avoid this, the radar scanned in an O-shaped pattern, scanning vertically from 8 degrees over the flight path to 12 degrees below it, while moving a few degrees left and right of the flight path.
 Additionally, the system read turn rates from the instruments and moved the scanning pattern further left or right to measure the terrain where the aircraft would be in the future.